niplav/site/ordinary_life_improvements_2030.md

 	matching algorithms picking out people who just really enjoy each other's company, both as friends and romantically).
 However, porn-addiction is still slightly worse than it was at the beginning of the 2020s.
-However, the social norms that prevent more predatory companies from making people addicted to devices again are slowly starting to apply to porn as well.
+Luckily, the social norms that prevent more predatory companies from making people addicted to their devices again are slowly starting to apply to porn as well.
 *	Relatedly, AI generated art has become super good.
 You think [this](https://www.youtube.com/watch?v=mgHxmAsINDk) is good orchestral music?
 Wait till you hear the symphonies written